-Ceme2.15 the first lunches - the pleughmens - began to appeer followed several minutes later hi' the hot food.
-Why the delay? ;peculation was rife.
+Came 2.15 the first lunches - the ploughmen’s - began to appear followed several minutes later by the hot food.
+Why the delay? speculation was rife.
 Philip and his friend certainly looked flustered.
 Was it a tiff?
 Most likely bad organisation as both parties demonstrated